How our Language School Visits Innerpeffray Library

 A Guided Tour

-There are few historical sites that have offered such a strong and tangible taste of history: its experts and curatorship are superb.
+There are few historical sites that have offered such a strong and tangible taste of history, and its experts and curatorship are superb.

-Blue Noun English Language School visitors will have a guided tour of the whole site and an introduction to the collection by its staff – including the opportunity to discover antique books relating to their own country, interests or profession.
+Blue Noun English Language School visitors will have a guided tour and introduction to the collection by its staff, which includes the opportunity to discover antique books relating to their own country, interests or profession.

 Visit Perthshire Drovers Tryst